An open source text editor from Microsoft with extension support.

 X1C7 - Moderate Performance

 The carbon does suffer a bit with heavy workloads, such as some long compilation (eg: GHCJS) tasks, IDE heavylifting (haskell-language-server) or when using complex (bloated) web apps.
-However, for the bulk of them I can offload them to my P71 workstation at home (via manual ssh, VSCode remote ssh or distributed build), and then use its binary cache.
+Some of those, such as Nix compilation, can be offloaded to my P71 workstation at home (via manual ssh, VSCode remote ssh or distributed build).

 Thinkpad X1 Carbon Gen 7 review